ZhianMai/Thread-safe-Hashmap/README.md

 - void removeAll();
 - boolean remove(K k);

+For hash collision, these implementations use separate chaining, and the hash map bucket uses MyLinkedList.

 ## Multi-threading test cases

 The multi-threading test cases contain write, read-write, write-delete tests, and heavy read performance test.
 The basic implementations can cause data racing and would eventually fail these tests at some point.